+The production of hemoglobin is very important for your body.
 Hemoglobin (Hb or Hgb) is a protein molecule in red blood cells in the bone marrow that contains iron and carries oxygen.
-It delivers the most vital nutrient, oxygen from the lungs to be released to the different tissues of the body and collects carbon dioxide to be transported back to the lungs for exhalation.
+It delivers oxygen from the lungs to be released to different tissues of the body and collects carbon dioxide to be transported back to the lungs for exhalation.

 There are certain food items that act as medicine in increasing hemoglobin level in the body.
 These are the rich food sources of the aforementioned nutrients.